Huanghuacheng Great Wall Of China - Full guide to the GW’s lakeside section

 I know this is hard to believe because as I told you, it’s a pretty sweet spot.
 I guess that because Huanghuacheng was closed to the public for years and it’s kind of far, maybe not so many people go there.
 We came across only two groups of tourists.
 We were alone most of the time --and even had a picnic in one of the towers!--.

-The little beach of Huanghuacheng
+5. The wee beach of Huanghuacheng

 If there’s a beach… that’s my kind of place, so nothing else to say.